 On October 7, 2022, we entered into an Exclusive License Agreement (the IASO Agreement) with IASO.
 Pursuant to the IASO Agreement, we received an exclusive, worldwide license under certain IASO intellectual property to use a novel clinical-stage anti-CD19 binder to develop, manufacture, commercialize and otherwise exploit T cell products directed to CD19 for the purpose of diagnosis, prevention or treatment of any autoimmune or alloimmune indications in humans.
 IASO has the right of first negotiation if we desire to grant a third party an exclusive license to develop, manufacture, commercialize or otherwise exploit the licensed products in the Greater China region.
 Pursuant to the IASO Agreement, we and IASO have agreed, subject to certain exceptions, to refrain from engaging in certain competitive activities with respect to certain programs.
 As partial consideration for the exclusive license, IASO received an upfront payment of \$2.5 million.
 IASO is also eligible to receive up to mid double digit millions in milestone payments based upon the achievement of specified pre-clinical, development and regulatory milestones, and up to an additional low triple digit millions in milestone payments based upon achievement of specified sales milestones, for a total consideration, inclusive of the upfront payment, of up to \$162 million, along with tiered mid-single digit royalties on future net sales for licensed products that may result from the IASO Agreement.
 We also may sublicense through multiple tiers the rights granted to it by IASO under the IASO Agreement at any time, however, we must pay IASO a low double-digit percentage of any revenue obtained from sublicenses or options to third parties, subject to certain customary exclusions.
-The IASO Agreement will continue on a country-by-country, licensed product-by-licensed product basis until the expiration of the royalty term as identified in the IASO Agreement at will upon advance written notice and in the event IASO Agreement due to bankruptcy-related matters.
-IASO m fee, as well as costs associated with initial vector manufacturing activities for a total cost of up to approximately \$4.0 million.
-Oxford is eligible to receive regulatory and sales milestones in the low tens of millions and royalties in the low single digits on net sales of products that incorporate the Oxford technology.
-We can terminate the agreement at will upon advance written notice and subject to certain manufacturing slot cancellation fees.
-In May 2023, we amended the LSA with Oxford to expand the license to include our CABA-201 program for an upfront fee of \$0.5 million.
+The IASO Agreement will continue on a country-by-country, licensed product-by-licensed product basis until the expiration of the royalty term as identified in the IASO Agreement, unless earlier terminated.
+We and IASO may terminate the IASO Agreement for a material, uncured breach or in